-These brackets (in steel or aluminium, fitted behind or below the swingarm) must respect maximum dimensions (measured all around the swingarm) for length x height: 120 mm x 120 mm) with a minimum thickness of this part of 6 mm.
+These brackets (in steel or aluminium, fitted behind or below the swingarm) must respect maximum dimensions (measured all around the swingarm main body) for length x height: 120 mm x 120 mm) with a minimum thickness of this part of (aluminium: 6 mm, steel: 3 mm).
 All edges must be rounded and face inwards.

 Fastening screws must be recessed.

 A small bracket to retain the chain (steel, aluminium) is permitted, securely mounted, edges must be rounded.
-Max dimensions: length: 40 mm; height above the swingarm: 60 mm.
-Minimum thickness: steel 3 mm, aluminium 6 mm.
+Max dimensions: length: 40 mm; height above the swingarm main body: 40 mm; width/thickness: aluminium: 6 mm, steel: 3 mm.